frankpech06/interview/back_end/README.md

 Configurable parameters:
  * <PORT_TO_USE>: Port where the server will be listen.
 Example: 8000 , 8080.
 Type: String.
- * <SERVER_URL>: URL where the project is running.
-Example: http://localhost, http://localhost:8000.
+ * <SERVER_URL>: URL where the project is running, example: http://localhost.
+Note: At this moment, if <PORT_TO_USE> is distinct to 80, it must be specified in this parameter, example: http://localhost:8000.
 Type: String.
  * <DB_USER>: Username to connect to the database.
 Type: String.
  * <DB_PASSWORD>: Password to connect to the database.
 Type: String.